tripathysagar/bigip_auto/README.md

 # bigip_auto

-This repository contains the `bigip_auto` tool, which provides automated functionality for BigIP operations.
+This repository contains the `bigip` tool, which provides automated functionality for BigIP authentication.

 ## Installation